+testmunicipal/executive order no ______

-testTHE CITY OF ___ COVID-19 TEMPORARY WORK POLICIES
+THE CITY OF ___ COVID-19 TEMPORARY WORK POLICIES

 [DATE]

 To minimize the risk of exposure to COVID-19, the City of ___ (the city) continues to encourage employees to perform work from home as long as the remote work does not impair the high level of services an employee is expected to provide to our citizens and fellow staff members in your role.
 The city will continue to limit the number of staff within city buildings at one time and will attempt to ensure adequate physical separation between employees while in city buildings.
 In addition, the city will maintain the requirement for employees to adhere to the Centers for Disease Control and Prevention (CDC) guidelines on social distancing in all departments and to practice other preventative measures to reduce the spread of COVID-19.